gregogalante/evnt/README.md

         _product: @product
       )
     rescue
-      stop 'Sorry, there was an error', code: 500 end end
+      err 'Sorry, there was an error', code: 500 end end